Labia piercing

 Labia piercings are a type of female genital piercing.
 This piercing can be placed either through the labia minora (inner labia) or the labia majora (outer labia).
 They are one of the simpler and more common genital piercings performed on vulvas, and are often arranged in symmetrical single or multiple pairs.
 Like all genital piercings, depending on jewelry and placement, they may provide additional stimulation to one or both partners during sexual intercourse.

-This piercing plays a prominent role in the 1954 French erotic novel, Story of O by Anne Desclos.
-The heroine, O, has a hole pierced through a labium, through which a stainless-steel ring is inserted.
-Another ring is linked to it, and to that, a metal disk with identifying information on it, including the name of her Master, Sir Stephen.
+This piercing appears in the 1954 French erotic novel, Story of O by Anne Desclos.

 History and culture

 There is little direct evidence of pre-contemporary practice of labia piercings, outside of anecdotal reports of the use of these piercings as chastity devices.
 Like many genital piercings, the contemporary origin of labia piercing resides in the BDSM culture that gave rise to the resurgence of body piercing in contemporary society.
 In contemporary practice, these piercings often simply fill a decorative role, rather than a purely sexual one.

-This piercing plays a prominent role in the 1954 French erotic novel, Story of O by Anne Desclos.
+This piercing appears in the 1954 French erotic novel, Story of O by Anne Desclos.
 The heroine, O, has a hole pierced through a labium, through which a stainless-steel ring is inserted.
 Another ring is linked to it, and to that, a metal disk with identifying information on it, including the name of her Master, Sir Stephen.

 Labia piercings are one of the most popular vulva piercings, along with clitoral hood piercings.
 The prevalence of vulva piercings is estimated at 0.2% of the female population, and they are more common in younger age groups.
 The reasons for having labia piercings are often reported as erotic agency and sexual self-expression.
 Some people have labia piercings as a ritual to reclaim their bodies after sexual trauma.